openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_learner_experience.rst

 ***********************************

 On the Teams page in the LMS, learners in your course can browse topics to find a subject that they are interested in working on.
+Within each topic, learners can see whether teams already exist for the topic.

 .. image:: ../../../shared/building_and_running_chapters/Images/Teams_TopicArrowButton.png
   :width: 500